Red Stitch and Critical Stages Touring

-Presenters have an opportunity to connect audiences who have previously seen a Joanna Murray-Smith play with this latest compelling work.
+Theatres have an opportunity to connect audiences who have previously seen a Joanna Murray-Smith play with this latest compelling work.

 Excellent reviews from original Melbourne season at Red Stitch, as well as strong production images and interviews with Murray-Smith and cast and creatives.

-Audiences may also be familiar with very strong creative team, including director Tom Healey, whose work includes Girls in Grey (Critical Stages), The Shape of Things (Red Stitch Theatre), The Kid (Griffin Theatre), The Spook (Playbox Theatre) and more.
+Audiences may also be familiar with the very strong creative team, including director Tom Healey, whose work includes Girls in Grey (Critical Stages), The Shape of Things (Red Stitch Theatre), The Kid (Griffin Theatre), The Spook (Playbox Theatre) and more.